Participating in Crowdloans on Kusama and Polkadot

 By Bill Laboon, Director of Education and Community at Web3 Foundation

 Parachains are the diverse layer-1 blockchains that run in parallel on the Polkadot and Kusama networks.
 Parachains connect to Polkadot or Kusama by leasing a parachain slot on the Relay Chain.
-Apart from the slots for common good parachains, which are reserved for functionality that benefits the ecosystem as a whole, projects wishing to obtain a parachain slot need to participate in one or more parachain slot auctions.
+Apart from the slots for system parachains, which are reserved for functionality that benefits the ecosystem as a whole, projects wishing to obtain a parachain slot need to participate in one or more parachain slot auctions.
 The design of Polkadot and Kusama allows supporters and potential users of the parachains to help parachain teams secure a slot by contributing their DOT or KSM (respectively) via the crowdloan mechanism.

 Safe participation in crowdloans